 - The Gadfly: Based on their interactions with most of the characters during Halloween, they always pick trick just to see how they react with the recipient either getting very flustered or annoyed that they have to do a trick right on the spot.
 Outside of that, some of their dialogue choices in several free quest cutscenes and fate episodes has them tease other characters as well.

 - Game-Favored Gender: Gran, the male hero, is the canon protagonist, while Djeeta is relegated mostly to noncanon material like April Fool's events and the Grand Blues! yonkoma.
 Official art tends to avoid this by depicting the two of them existing simultaneously, however.
-This is reversed in episode 13 of the anime, where Djeeta turns into The Ace and gets through what Gran had trouble with in no time at all.

 - Gameplay and Story Integration: In Chapter 124, Lyria is dragged into the Otherworld, with the captain remaining in the Skydom.
 Yet, their Synchronization still applies as the captain suddenly shares Lyria's physical pains.
-In the chapter's Scripted Battle, you are always in the "critical health" animation even at full HP, and take plain damage akin to the Poisoned Status Ailment despite having no indicators of any status debuffs on the captain.
+In the chapter's Scripted Battle, you are always in the "critical health" animation even at full HP, and take plain damage akin to the Poisoned Status Effect despite having no indicators of any status debuffs on the captain.
 Due to Lyria's absence following that chapter, the captain can't summon anything in the chapters that follow.

 - Healing Hands: Can learn healing skills from certain classes.
 They also use curative magic during Diantha's second Christmas line to heal her hand after she burned it baking a cake.